Intermittent fasting and its effects on the body and brain

 Time-restricted feeding, on the other hand, involves eating only during a certain number of hours each day.
 A common form involves fasting for 16 hours each day and only eating during the remaining eight hours, typically on the same schedule each day.
 A more liberal practice would be 12 hours of fasting and a 12-hour eating window, or a stricter form would be to eat one meal per day, which would involve around 23 hours of fasting per day.

-THE BENEFITS OF INTERMITTENT FASTING
+BENEFITS OF INTERMITTENT FASTING

 ● Short-term fasting has been found to increase neural autophagy, which is how cells regenerate, repair themselves and recycle waste.
 This equals a boost in memory, and brain and learning functions.